invertase/react-native-firebase/pages/quick-start/android-firebase-credentials.md

 $ npx react-native run-android
 ```

+> Firebase's verification that your Android application connects to Firebase requires the Analytics module to be installed in your project.
+This verification is not necessary.
+You can click "Skip this step" to finish adding your project and return to the Firebase console.

 ## Next Steps

 Once your Android project is setup, you can follow the setup for getting started with iOS, or get started using Firebase services.